 The Find a Seat at the Show task demonstrates the ability for the ASV to correctly sense, locate and maneuver into an assigned docking bay.
 Teams are assigned a color and / or shape before their time slot begins.
 The ASV must locate the bay matching this color and / or shape and attempt to enter the bay.
-The ASV must not make contact with any part of the docking bay.
+The ASV may make contact with the dock and will not be penalized.